LoyolaChicagoBooks/curricula/_sources/15-cs2/content.rst.txt

     public class WordCount {
         public static void main(final String[] args) {
-            final String sentence = "If it is to be, it is up to me to delegate";
+            final var sentence = "If it is to be, it is up to me to delegate";
             final var words = sentence.split("\\s+");
             final var wordCount = new HashMap<String, Integer>();